zuplo/docs/docs/reference/runtime-behaviors.md

 The [standard](https://developer.mozilla.org/en-US/docs/Web/API/Request/body) for `Request.body` specifies that on `GET` and `HEAD` requests the value must be `null`.
 Different APIs, networks, and gateways follow this spec to varying degrees.
 In some cases they allow in others they don't.

-By default, Zuplo will throw a 500 error in the event that a `GET` or `HEAD` request has a body.
+By default, Zuplo will return a 500 error in the event that a `GET` or `HEAD` request has a body.